Question: "Why was there great indignation against Israel after the Moabite king sacrificed his son on the wall (2 Kings 3:27)?"

 Answer: Second Kings 3 records a battle between Mesha, the Moabite king, and an alliance of kings comprised of Joram (king of Israel), Jehoshaphat (king of Judah), and the king of Edom.
 After the Israelites slaughtered the Moabites and destroyed their towns, the Moabite king offered his son as a sacrifice on the city wall of Kir Hareseth.
 After this, “the fury against Israel was great; they withdrew and returned to their own land” (2 Kings 3:27).
 The Moabites were defeated (2 Kings 3:26), but what caused the great indignation against Israel after Mesha sacrificed his son?

 When Joram (or Jehoram) became king of Israel, Mesha did not pay his tribute of one hundred thousand lambs and the wool of one hundred thousand rams.
 That was the reason the kings of Israel, Judah, and Edom allied to fight against the Moabites (2 Kings 3:4–7).
-Following Elisha’s instructions, the allied nations dug ditches in the Desert of Edom, and God filled them with water (2 Kings 3:8–20).
+As the prophet Elisha had predicted, God filled the wilderness of Edom with water (2 Kings 3:8–20).
 With the morning sun shining on the water, the Moabites mistook the water for blood.
 Thinking that the allies had fought among themselves and slaughtered each other, the Moabites began attacking Israel (2 Kings 3:21–23).
 “But when the Moabites came to the camp of Israel, the Israelites rose up and fought them until they fled.
 And the Israelites invaded the land and slaughtered the Moabites” and left the land destroyed (2 Kings 3:24).
 Israel and her allies had defeated the Moabites.
 Yet Mesha did not accept the defeat.

 Mesha tried one last time to come against Israel with seven hundred swordsmen and failed (2 Kings 3:26).
 Then “he took his firstborn son, who was to succeed him as king, and offered him as a sacrifice on the city wall” (2 Kings 3:27).
 After this event there came “great indignation against Israel” (NKJV).
 More than likely, Mesha offered his son as a peace offering or bloody propitiation to the war god, Chemosh.
 The Bible mentions Chemosh several times (Numbers 21:29; Judges 11:24; 1 Kings 11:7, 33; 2 Kings 23:13; Jeremiah 48:7, 13, 46), and he is almost always described as the god of the Moabites.
 Mesha believed that offering his son, the heir to the throne, would appease his false god who would grant him victory over his enemies.